Real Colegio Complutense: History

-The RCC was founded as a joint cooperative institution to foster intellectual and scientific interaction between Harvard University and the Universidad Complutense de Madrid, with the support of King Juan Carlos I, Queen Sofia of Spain and the Commonwealth of Massachusetts.
+The RCC was founded as a joint cooperative institution to foster intellectual and scientific interaction between Harvard University and the Universidad Complutense de Madrid (UCM), with the support of King Juan Carlos I, Queen Sofia of Spain and the Commonwealth of Massachusetts.
 It follows the tradition of the Royal Spanish College, founded in 1364 to host Spanish Visiting Scholars at the University of Bologna.

 In November 1990, the Dean of the Universidad Complutense de Madrid at the time and the then-president of Harvard, Derek Curtis Bok, signed an alliance to create the Real Colegio Complutense.
 The King of Spain inaugurated the building in 1993 and the agreement was extended in 2009.

-RCC is currently celebrating its 25th anniversary.